 Do I need to bring flashlights?
 Nope.
 I’ll bring the Official Prowl Flashlight, known around NASA as the “OPF.”

-Is this an official UT program?
+Is this an “official” UT program?
 No, the Moonlight Prowl is not sponsored by the University of Texas.
 Think of it as a hobby that’s gotten out of control.
-I enjoy learning about the University’s history and sharing what I’ve discovered.
+I enjoy learning about the University’s history and sharing what I’ve discovered, and conduct the tour as a volunteer.

 The Daily Texan covered the 500th Prowl here.